rush1998/100_day_code/README.md

 4. Java always calls by value.

 5. There are two types of function in Java
-    a.
-Inbuilt
+    -  Inbuilt
-        ex: Math, nextInt(),...
+        - ex: Math, nextInt(),...
-    b.
-Userdefined
+    -  Userdefined
-        ex: factor, sum,..
+        - ex: factor, sum,..

 6. how can we do function overloadin in Java.
-   a.
-We can have to different formal parameters.
+   -  We can have to different formal parameters.
-   b.
-We can more formal parameters in different functions.
+   -  We can more formal parameters in different functions.

 7. There are different types of scope in java
-    a.
-Function/method scope
+    - Function/method scope
-        ex:
+        - ex:
         public static void sum(int a int b){
             int sum= a+b;
         }
         public static void main(String args[]){
             int a =10;
         }
-    b. block scope
+    - block scope
-        ex:
+        - ex:
         public static void main(String args[]){
             for(int a=1; a<=2; a++){
                 System.out.println(a);